ElyasWang/Dijkstra-Algorithm/README.md

 Using a simplified running schedule, get the adjacency list and use Dijkstra algorithm to find the fastest route to the destination.

-**Traffic Network Model.ipynb**A simplified traffic network model is described.
+**Traffic Network Model.ipynb**: A simplified traffic network model is described.

-**Adjacency List.ipynb**Algorithm for finding the adjacency list in the model.
+**Adjacency List.ipynb**: Algorithm for finding the adjacency list in the model.

-**Find Shortest Path.ipynb**The fastest route was found by Dijkstra's algorithm.
+**Find Shortest Path.ipynb**: The fastest route was found by Dijkstra's algorithm.

 ### Inputs:
 running schedule